 One of the three pickers finds his way into a Campbell, California comic book shop, Heroes Comic Books.
 Owner Alan Bahr readily agrees to purchase his remaining books and is able to locate more that have made it onto the secondary market via the local swap meets.
 He makes a detailed inventory of 340 or so books, notes the markings and creates Certificates of Authenticity for each comic in the batch.
 He caringly researches the backstory and verifies the unique script written on many of the covers is by the original owner based on a handwritten note tucked inside one of the comics.
 Another comic dealer, Ron Murry, is also able to accumulate a decent amount on the secondary market that he re-sells at ComicCon’s up and down the West Coast.
 Over the next 20 years individual copies make their way into the hands of comic collectors around the world.

-It is estimated only just under 1/3rd received certificates of authenticity, and only 10% more are recognizable by the scripted name written on the cover.
-This leaves about 67% of the collection “lost” and unidentified among the legions of comic collectors.
+It is estimated only just under 1/3rd received certificates of authenticity, and only 16% of all books are recognizable by the scripted name written on the cover.
+About 55% of the collection is “lost” and unidentified among the legions of comic collectors.

 Most of the pre-1945 books have “Okajima” written on the front cover.
 The vast majority also include a written date with a number/letter code working in chronological order from 1A to Z, then 2A to Z etc. The scripted fountain pen name, date and code changed to a date stamp on the front of cover between October 1944 and March 1945.
 After that Okajima’s are distinguished by recognizable front cover distributor code pencil marks (usually vertical T or F followed by a number) with the purchase date stamped or written on the back cover.